 Date/Time Precision

 When specifying dates and times, care should be taken to only specify as much precision as is known.
 The timestamp format allows for partial dates and partial times to be specified.
 Dates and Times should not be padded with zeroes as this implies a precision that is probably not true.
 A datetime of 20160101000000.0000 is explicitly representing the exact first millisecond on January 1st, 2016.
 Unless this is the exact millisecond that is intended to be represented, this datetime should be sent as 20160101 which is stating “sometime on January 1st, 2016”.
 Similarly, 2016010109 is stating “sometime after 09:00am on January 1st, 2016, but before 10:00am”.

+When representing an interval of date/times, care must also be taken in the interpretation of the high point of the interval.
+Here is the guidance from the HL7 Abstract Datatypes specification:

+NOTE: The precision of a stated interval boundary is irrelevant for the interval.
+One might wrongly assume that the interval "[19870901;19870930]" stands for the entire September 1987 until end of the day of September 30.
+However, this is not so!
+The proper way to denote an entire calendar cycle (e.g., hour, day, month, year, etc.) in the interval notation is to use an open high boundary.
+For example, all of September 1987 is denoted as "[198709;198710["

+For purposes of an interval, when a partial date/time is encountered, it should be acted upon as if the rest of the date/time was padded with 01 for months and days and 0s for hours, minutes, seconds, and milliseconds.
+Thus the first interval above should be considered as [19870901000000.0000;19870930000000.0000], which then shows that it stands for the interval from September 1st, 1987 until the first instant of September 30th.
+It thus does not actually include the rest of the instants of September 30th.
+The second interval is considered as [19870901000000.0000;19871001000000.0000[.
+It includes all of September 30th but does not include the first instant of October 1st because the interval is marked open.

+Examples:

+November 27, 1970: <date value=“19701127”/>

+11:30:52.3333 on November 27, 1970: <date value=“19701127113052.3333”/>

+The entire year of 1970: <interval><low value=“1970”/><high inclusive=“false” value=“1971”/></interval>

+The entire month of September 1987: <interval><low value=“198709”/><high inclusive=“false” value=“198710”/></interval>

 Care Team Representation

+Recommendations for care team representation are included below to show some of the possible options that implementers may be using to address representation of care team members.
+Industry consensus has not been reached in this area.
+Consequently, implementers should assume to see variability in the representation of care team members in the header and body of any given CDA document.

 Care team members, including providers, are participants in the care of a patient.
-A patient’s care team may include individuals providing support to the patient, such as family members or caregivers, as well as providers and non-physician providers, including nurses, technicians, and assistants.
+A patient’s care team may include individuals providing support to the patient, such as family members or caregivers, as well as providers and non-clinical providers, including nurses, social workers, behavioral health specialists, community-based providers, technicians, and assistants.

 When capturing care team member information, it is recommended to capture the name, identification number, and contact information along with codes to indicate the type of provider and role in the patient’s care.
 Detailing the type of provider and role helps to distinguish care team members across care settings so that participants in the patient’s care are clear to recipients of the document.